DarkMaps/DarkMapsServer/README.md

 - DJANGO_ALLOWED_HOSTS (passed in as a string of allowed hosts separated by spaces eg. 'foo.com baa.com')
 ```

+​		This is essential.
+Leaving the default user and password in place is a major security risk.

 ### 		Email

 ​		You will need to set up external email using SMTP in order to allow your users to rset their passwords.
 Do so by passing the following environment variables to your container.
+See the [Django Docs](https://docs.djangoproject.com/en/2.2/topics/email/#email-backends)

 	- EMAIL_BACKEND
 	- EMAIL_HOST